amonfire/libreCMC/docs/Bridge_Mode.md

 IPv6 address.
 From `Network` >> `Interfaces` create a new interface called `LAN6` with `Protocol` set to `DHCPv6 client`.

-You will likely also want to disable odhcpd (see above).
-Otherwise your logs fill up with RA warnings, as your bridged router tries to handle IPv6 RA messages that it shouldn't handle.
+You will likely also want to disable `odhcpd` (see above).
+Otherwise your logs can get filled up with unnecessary IPv6 related messages, as libreCMC tries to act like an IPv6 router. `odhcpd` normally handles DHCPv6 as well as IPv6 Router Advertisements.